Fifth Sunday of Lent (Year A)

 Reflect, today, upon the fact that no matter what your cross may be, it is a gift from God in that He is desiring to strengthen you for some greater purpose.
 As Saint John Paul the Great said over and over during his pontificate, “Do not be afraid!”
 Face your fears and let God transform you in the midst of them.
 If you do so, you will discover that your greatest struggles in life actually turn out to be your greatest blessings.

-Lord, as we draw near to the commemoration of Your own suffering and death, help me to unite my crosses to Yours.
+My courageous Lord, as we draw near to the commemoration of Your own suffering and death, help me to unite my crosses to Yours.
 Help me to see in my daily struggle Your presence and strength.
 Help me to see the purpose you have for me in the midst of these challenges.
 Jesus, I trust in You.

 One Man Should Die